Carnot cycle: Stages

-or,

 This is true as $Q_C$ and $T_C$ are both smaller in magnitude and in fact are in the same ratio as $Q_H/T_H$.

 The pressure–volume graph

 When a Carnot cycle is plotted on a pressure–volume diagram ((Figure 1)), the isothermal stages follow the isotherm lines for the working fluid, the adiabatic stages move between isotherms, and the area bounded by the complete cycle path represents the total work that can be done during one cycle.
 From point 1 to 2 and point 3 to 4 the temperature is constant (isothermal process).
 Heat transfer from point 4 to 1 and point 2 to 3 are equal to zero (adiabatic process).